 1. Housing is Slightly Lower

 Bozeman home prices are at an all-time high and Belgrade’s aren’t far behind.
 This means Manhattan is becoming the next option for homebuyers and while home prices are increasing, they are still slightly lower than Bozeman.
-Manhattan has a median home price of $450,500 which is less expensive than Bozeman's which is around $700,000 (as of April 2021).
+The median sales price for a single-family home in Manhattan is $868,250 while Bozeman is at $905,000 (as of May 2022).
 There are many established neighborhoods with older homes and nice mature trees in the downtown area.
 In the past few years, new developments have been popping up in and outside of town.
 There are diverse housing options in Manhattan from downtown condos to high-end ranch properties.

 2. There Are Many Housing Options